In this chapter:

 For further details and reports of meningococcal disease in New Zealand refer to the ESR surveillance reports.

-Strain type was determined for 122 of the 134 laboratory-confirmed cases in 2019.
-Group B strains were the most prevalent, causing 51 percent of the confirmed cases (Figure 13.2).
-The group B strain (B:4:P1.7b,4) responsible for the epidemic caused 16 percent of all meningococcal disease in 2019 (19 of the 122 typed cases).
-Cases of meningococcal disease caused by group C strains decreased since 2011 (Figure 13.2), while group W increased from five cases in 2016 to 36 in 2019.
+Strain type was determined for 32 of the 33 laboratory-confirmed cases in 2020.
+Group B strains were the most prevalent, causing 56 percent of the typed cases (Figure 13.2).
+The group B strain (B:4:P1.7b,4) responsible for the epidemic caused 28 percent of all meningococcal disease in 2020 (9 of the 32 typed cases).
+Cases of meningococcal disease caused by group C strains decreased since 2013 (Figure 13.2), while group W increased from five cases in 2016 to 36 in 2019.
+Cases in all groups decreased in 2020, likely in part, due to the public health measures implemented to control the COVID-19 pandemic.

 Internationally, meningococcal vaccination programmes were revolutionised by the development of conjugate vaccines, which allow vaccination in younger children and induced herd immunity when used in population-wide programmes due to reduced nasopharyngeal carriage (see section 1.4.3).